Angus Shelford

 Angus Whare Shelford (born 2 October 1976 in Otahuhu, New Zealand) is a boxer from New Zealand, who competed at the 2000 Summer Olympics in Sydney.
 There he was defeated in the first round of the Super Heavyweight (+ 91 kg) division by Oleksil Mazikin of Ukraine.

+Attempting to qualify for the 2004 Summer Olympics in the super heavyweight division, Shelford was disqualified by a medical panel from the Oceania Boxing Championships due to an ear infection.